uncovery/unc_media_store/README.md

 to manually maintain a list.
 - no need to run a payment server environment.
 Everything is done via the Stripe API
 - no need to maintain a payment page.
 The stripe hosted payment page is used.

-## caveats
-this system is right now assuming that
-- you have a thumbnail generated for each file
-- the filenames are the default OBS file format, but without spaces (%CCYY-%MM-%DD_%hh-%mm-%ss)
-- at this point, the list of files is only generated when the admin interface is opened

 ## installation
 - install the plugin